The Synagogue’s Story

 In 2011, the synagogue was awarded a special gift provided by the winner of the television reality show Survivor, Natan Bashevkin.
 Natan pledged to contribute a Sefer Torah should he win the first prize on the TV competition – and after he indeed did win it, he honored his commitment.
 The Sefer Torah was brought into the synagogue in a festive and moving event, which was even attended by the Chief Rabbi of Tel Aviv, Rabbi Yisrael Meir Lau.
 This was also an important factor contributing to the renewed lease of life enjoyed by the synagogue.

-The synagogue is currently once again operating as a community hub for many residents, it is reminiscent of the great days of the synagogue in the last century – yet at the same time, it is moving ahead with the times and adapting itself to the modern age and the changing population.
+The synagogue is currently once again operating as a community hub for many residents, it is reminiscent of the great days of the Tel Aviv Synagogue in the last century – yet at the same time, it is moving ahead with the times and adapting itself to the modern age and the changing population.
 It is clear that the determination, persistence and belief, alongside the caring attitude and involvement of many who enjoyed what the synagogue had to offer them during their lives, led to the revamping of the synagogue after a number of years of decline; there is no doubt as to the important contribution of the various synagogue-goers who joined over the years to writing the new chapters in the synagogue's history.

 We are extremely pleased at this, and we hope, together with the help of the public, to continue to strengthen the North Central Synagogue, and as it is now known as “126,” as a thriving community center impacting life both in the local neighborhood and the city as a whole.